zulekhan/intro_final_f24/README.md

 - [ ] Fork the repository.
 - [ ] Clone the repository to your computer.
-- [ ] Open the files in your code editor.
+- [ ] Open the files in your code or text editor.
 - [ ] Replace the placeholder image with another photo.
-- [ ] Change button color to green.
+- [ ] Change button color to another color.
 - [ ] Update name and bio text.
 - [ ] Add JavaScript alert box.
 - [ ] Modify JavaScript.